 How to Vote with Your Dollars Sustainably

-And so, how do you responsibly vote with your dollars?
+And so, how do you choose these kinds of leaders and responsibly vote with your doll hairs?

-Here are some of our favorite ways at Grow Ensemble to make more considerate decisions with where our dollars go:
+Here are some of Grow Ensemble’s favorite ways to make more considerate decisions about where our dollars go:

 Here are a few to look out for:

 Certified B Corporations — Take a look at the bcorporation.net and you’ll read,